tldr-pages/tldr/pages/common/grep.md

 `grep -r {{something}} .`

+- perform a case insensitive search

+`grep -r {{match}}

 - use a regex

 `grep -e {{^regex$}} {{file_path}}`

-- see 3 lines of context
+- see 3 lines of context before and after the match

 `grep -C 3 {{something}} {{file_path}}`